TariqMehmood1004/TariqMehmood1004/README.md

 ![logo](https://github.com/TariqMehmood1004/TariqMehmood1004/blob/main/banner.png)
 # 💫 About Me:
+Tariq Mehmood is a dynamic Software Engineer with a flair for innovation and a passion for cutting-edge technologies.
+Proficient in C#, ASP.NET, Flutter, and adept in the realms of Data Science with Python and R, Tariq brings a unique blend of programming skills and a keen eye for detail.
+As an ML enthusiast, he thrives on pushing the boundaries of technology and is equally dedicated to sharing knowledge as a native speaker and development teacher.
+Tariq's commitment to transforming ideas into impactful solutions reflects his unwavering dedication to the ever-evolving field of software engineering. 🚀✨
 🔭 I’m currently working on<br>👯 I’m looking to collaborate on<br>🤝 I’m looking for help with<br>🌱 I’m currently learning<br>💬 Ask me about<br>⚡ Fun fact